-□ Are the office and exam rooms easy to get to?
+- ☐ Are the office and exam rooms easy to get to?
 What about parking spaces?
-Are there ramps or elevators for a wheelchair, scooter or walker?
+Are there ramps or elevators for a wheelchair, scooter or walker? - ☐ Are the exam rooms disability-friendly?
+Is it safe and easy for you to get to and from the exam table or chair? - ☐ Are the office staff members helpful?
+Do they make you feel comfortable?